-That's it!
-Explore in Gaspé is back for the summer of 2022
+Explore in Gaspé is ready summer of 2023

 The EXPLORE program, in partnership with the Cégep de la Gaspésie et des Îles, is designed to provide 16 and 17 year olds from Canada and abroad with a unique experience that combines outdoor activities in a natural setting with the development of oral communication skills, so that learning French becomes exciting and involving.

 Groups of approximately 14 students each are formed according to oral proficiency level, based on the results of placement tests.
 Our program offers 2 levels: beginner and intermediate.